This post contains affiliate links. Please see our disclosure policy.

 • 1 tsp liquid smoke

-• 1/2 tsp dried Italian seasoning
+• 1/2 tsp dried Italian seasoning, I like using my homemade Italian seasoning

 • 1/4 tsp cracked black pepper